JuxhinDB/blog.digital-horror.com/digital-horror/content/blog/working-with-go-in-rust-through-ipc/index.md

 Before diving into the what's and the how's, it's important to give you, the reader, an understanding of the requirements and constraints that we are working with.
 I hope this context helps you understand in what situation this solution may (or may not!) be helpful for _you_.

 ##### Minimal Overhead

-> **Note** As you are reading through this post you will likely come to realise the internal contradiction between this requirement, and the chosen solution.
-That is in fact, one of the lessons learnt and highlighted in more detail towards the end.

 Certain parts of our analysis run within lambda functions and we need to make sure that our solution fits within the existing function.
 No external microservice(s).